 An AOD can be installed above the fluid that you are transferring due to a suction lift of up to 8 meters from a wetted pipe (this is 5m if the suction pipe is empty).
 The suction capability will depend on the pump size that you purchase.

-Our supply of Diaphragm Pumps are made from 70% less parts than other AODDs on the market, which means easy disassembly and makes maintaining your Diaphragm Pump straight forward!
+Our range of pumps are made from 70% less parts than other AODDs on the market.
+This makes them easier to disassemble and makes maintaining your pump straight forward!

 4 easy tips for ensuring that your AOD pump runs smoothly: